 Finally, we applied Pelora, a supervised clustering technique, to classify individuals as members of the previously identified latent clusters using proteomics values47.
 A total of 713 CSF proteins passed QC and were utilized as features in the supervised clustering model.
+These values were scaled and centered.
 For this analysis single timepoint proteome values were compared to clusters derived from longitudinal trajectories.

-After applying Pelora to identify ten protein clusters that were predictive of the latent cluster labels, we utilized 10-fold cross validated lasso regression to select clusters relevant for analysis 48.
-Because this portion of the analysis was for hypothesis generation rather than diagnostic development, we ran Pelora and the subsequent lasso binomial regression on the entire dataset.
-In order to assess the stability of the classification algorithm, we also completed 10-fold cross validation with an 80% train/20% test split and evaluated the area under the curve (AUC).
+Most participants (N – 105) had two sequenced proteomes.
+For the application of Pelora, we set aside 20% of the participant IDs as a hold out set.
+In stratifying our data into training, testing, and hold out sets, we did not allow participants to be split across groups, as this could lead to target leakage.
+We then applied Pelora for classification on the training dataset.
+We trained the algorithm using 1 – 10 protein clusters, then evaluated performance on the testing dataset.
+We selected the optimal number of protein clusters based on the AUC performance on the testing dataset.
+After the number of clusters was chosen, we applied Pelora to the hold out dataset.
+We calculated bootstrapped confidence intervals for the AUC, and these values are reported in the results.

+In the supplement, we present a comparison between the models presented in the main text and a simple baseline model.
+We performed binomial lasso regression (Pelora is built on similar L1 norm concepts) using only sex and age as covariates, attempting to classify individual membership in the previously identified latent clusters.
+We also applied Pelora while including age and sex as covariates.

-To complete our analysis of the proteome, we also calculated predictive power scores for each protein.
+48To complete our analysis of the proteome, we also calculated predictive power scores for each protein.
 Further, we performed logistic regression using group membership in the identified latent clusters as the response variable and each protein as the regressor in order to calculate the individual AUC for each protein’s ability to classify.
-We performed a pathway analysis for the proteins identified by Pelora, in order to better understand the function of the proteins associated with latent cluster group membership 49.
+We also present the spearman correlations between all proteins identified as useful for classification by Pelora in the supplement.49

 Data Availability